Autologous blood therapy at the veterinarian's office

 In the Western world, it wasn't until the 19th century that the untapped powers slumbering in the blood were recognized.
 The first tentative experiments with autologous blood transfusions took place.
 It wasn't until the 1930s that the first scientific papers explaining the mechanism of action of autologous blood injections were published.

-Autologous blood injection leads to a change in the body's reactivity, which manifests as an increase in antibodies in the blood.
-This results in increased resistance throughout the entire organism, raising the overall immune response and positively influencing the healing process.
+Autologous blood injection leads to a change in the body's reactivity, which is reflected in an increase in antibodies in the blood.
+This results in increased resistance throughout the entire organism, a boost to the general immune system, which has a positive effect on the healing process.

-For many illnesses, autologous blood transfusions are beneficial and enable patients to cope much better with their condition.
-Often, the need for long-term medications can be significantly reduced, thus sparing the patient from side effects.
+In many illnesses, autologous blood transfusions are beneficial and enable patients to cope much better with their condition.
+Often, the need for long-term medications can be significantly reduced, thus sparing the patient side effects.

 There are hardly any contraindications for autologous blood therapy (see below).